 Application dates: October 1 – March 31

 NOTE: A maximum of twenty awards per cohort (two cohorts) will be made each aid year.
 Awards are made to students with COMPLETE applications on a first-come, first-served basis, as funding is available.
 However, priority is given to eligible renewal applicants.
 Applications are considered to be complete only after all supporting documents have been received.
-Applicants that are not awarded CNDT will be automatically considered for the Graduate Teacher Forgivable Loan (GTS).

 - Be fully admitted as a regular student in an approved Dyslexia Therapy program based on the Orton-Gillingham teaching approach leading to a first master’s degree and a Class “AA” Mississippi educator license.
 Currently, the approved program of study is offered at Mississippi College, the University of Southern Mississippi, and William Carey University.